 - Postgraduate Diploma/Certificate: 2-year permission (if equivalent to UK master's)

-- PhD or Doctoral Degree: 3-year Graduate Route permission
+- PhD or Doctoral Degree: 3-year permission (unchanged in 2027 reform)

 - PGCE: 2-year permission